byronpendason/byronpendason.github.io/young_penda.md

 Penda entered the hut.
 "What do you know about the ettin in the swamp that terrorises the town on the swamp's edge?"

-"His name is Wāse," the witch replied, "Would you like me to tell you about him, or *show* you his story?"
+"His name is Wāse," Rowena replied, "Would you like me to tell you about him, or *show* you his story?"

 "What do you mean, *show* me?"

-The witch smiled.
+The witch just smiled.
 She walked over to an altar, and walked to the other side of it.
 She beckoned him to approach, and he did.
 Between them was a metal bowl with a fire inside.
 "Stare into the fire," she commanded, "Don't blink or look away!"

 She picked up some powder, and tossed it into the fire.
 The fire cackled, and sparks jumped towards Penda.
 He did not look away or flinch, and the sparks died before reaching him.

-"In the beginning," the witch said, "There was only chaos!
-The building blocks for everything in the universe existed in the chaos, but could not take any form.
+"In the beginning," Rowena began, "There was only chaos!
+The building blocks for everything in the universe existed in the chaos, but could not take form.

 "From the chaos emerged Gymm, the father of the ettins and the father of the gods.
 Gymm fed himself from the teets of a cow that had emerged with him, and then laid down and slept "

 Penda saw a human-like form emerge from nothingness, along with a cow.
 After drinking of the cow's milk, the human form laid down.

-As the witch continued her story, the forms Penda saw in the fire acted out her words.
+As Rowena continued her story, the forms Penda saw in the fire acted out her words.
 "As he slept, beings began to emerge from Gymm's armpits and thighs.
 Most of these beings reveled in the chaos, these were the ettins.
 But some of them wanted to form order from the chaos.
 These were the gods.

 "The gods tried to bring order to the chaos, but the ettins refused to allow them to.
 'We must await until father Gymm awakens,' the ettins said.
 But the father would only awaken for a long enough time to feed from the cow, and then immediately fall back asleep, and more chaotic beings would emerge from his sleeping body.
 The gods, unable to get permission from father Gymm, rose up and slew the father of the ettins and the father of the gods."